Andrea94c/Algorithms-2021-2022-Project/README.md

 Implement your code in file groupid/project.py, that contains two functions (you can add more functions, if needed, but you must at least implement these ones).
 Function prepare will be called once to load the dataset: it can be used to prepare and read the input file (e.g., data/small_dataset.txt), and store the relevant information in suitable global data structures of your choice.
-Function stock_stats should implement your query algorithm, as described in the project pdf.
-It receives as input the stock name (e.g., AAPL) and it outputs the observed min, mean, max of the price.
-The order of the output is important!
+Function stock_timeseries should implement your query algorithm, as described in the project pdf.
+It receives as input the stock name (e.g., AAPL) and it outputs the ordered list of price values.
+Thus, the order of the output is important!

 You can use additional files, if needed, but all of them have to be in the group folder.
 There is a file utils.py where, if you want, you can implement auxiliary algorithms and data structures.